ntr0pie/ntr0pie.github.io/docs/source/files/weekends.rst

 .. toctree::
    :maxdepth: 1

-   Memory in latches and flip flops <weekends/memory>
+   Memory in latches and flip-flops <weekends/memory>